Petition gets enough signatures to put Jupiter Fire Department on ballot

 Meanwhile, the town of Jupiter is accepting applications for its fire chief and spending millions to purchase vehicles for its new department.

-And like during several past council meetings, several opponents expressed their displease with their decision.
+Like during several past council meetings, several opponents expressed their displease of the decision.

 The petition needed 10% of registered voters during the last general election — 44,938 in March 2022 — to sign it for it to be considered for a vote.